PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 #### *Algorithm 2: Improved DeLong’s Algorithm*

-With the **midrank** function, now we are ready to implement the fast version of DeLong's algorithm, which is showed below as algorithm 2.
+With the **midrank** function, now we are ready to implement the fast version of DeLong's algorithm, which is shown below.
 In this function, the input argument, namely, *samples*, is a struct in MATLAB consisted of two elements:

-- *spsizes* is a *2 * 1* vector, which represent the sizes of two samples, namely, *X* and *Y*, and can be denoted by *m* and *n*, respectively.
+- *spsizes* is a *2 * 1* vector, which represents the sizes of two samples, namely, *X* and *Y*.
+Here, we denote them by *m* and *n*, respectively.
 - *ratings* is a *K * N* matrix, where each row represents the ratings of one experiments.
-Note that *N* must be equal to the sum of *m* and *n*, and its first *m* elements is the ratings corresponding to *X*, while the last *n* corresonding to *Y*.
+Note that *N* must be equal to the sum of *m* and *n*, and its first *m* elements is the ratings corresponding to *X*, while the last *n* elements corresonding to *Y*.

 There are two outputs, *aucs* denotes the AUCs corresponding to each row of the *ratings*, while *delongcov* is the covariance matrix.